Magic. Wonder. Powerful relationships.

 Early involvement in the theater left her with a taste for dramatic, high-stakes adventure while international travel gave her an awe and respect for world cultures.
 She graduated with a Creative Writing degree from the University of Washington where she was awarded the Eugene Van Buren Prize for Fiction, attended Orson Scott Card’s Literary Boot Camp in 2014, and won the Writers of the Future competition in 2018.
 Her short story “Untrained Luck” appears in Writers of the Future Vol 35.

-Through her fiction, Elise strives to discover beauty within brokenness and unlock healing after devastating loss.
+Through her fiction, Elise explores beauty within brokenness and finding healing after a devastating loss.
 She intends for her stories to offer light and strength for facing the darkness and disappointments of this world.
-Becoming a mother five years ago added a ferocious affection to her storytelling, and themes of self-sacrifice, legacy, and family ties currently permeate her work.

 Publications, Interviews and more can be found on Elise’s PRESS/MEDIA PAGE